 This challenge is accompanied by professional canoe guides who will offer expert instruction in the various canoeing techniques and supervise throughout the trip.

 You will be wild camping in tents each night, which you will erect yourself on the banks and bays of the lochs or canals.
 The toilet facilities are basic ‘hole-in-the-ground’ style, as you are wild camping.
 You will also need to bring your own camping equipment (tent, sleeping bag, sleeping mat, toiletries, towel etc. Please see the full suggested kit list below.

-You will be expected to get involved with helping to cook your own meals.
+You will be responsible for cooking your own meals.
 Meals are provided and are basic ‘boil in the bag’ style.
 If you have any dietary requirements you must inform us in advance.

 We require a medical form to be completed by everyone upon registering, and any pre-existing conditions, medications used and other medical issues must be specified.
 All your medical details are treated in the strictest confidence.

 The information will be securely screened by a qualified medical professional, and details provided to your tour manager and local guides so our staff are adequately informed and prepared to support you during the trip.
 By completing this booking form you are giving consent for us to contact you confidentially with any follow up questions regarding your health.

 If you declare any medical conditions you may be asked to provide more information, or we may request to contact your GP.
 We must be informed if any conditions or medication change, or if new conditions develop.
 If necessary confirmation of fitness to travel from your GP or specialist may be required.

 In the event that your medical issues represent a concern for your safety and wellbeing, or the safety and wellbeing of others in the group, you may be recommended not to take part.
 If this happens your deposit will be refunded.
 Please note that we will never unreasonably deny participation on a trip nor contravene the Equality Act 2010.

 Non-cotton t-shirts / shirts